mzrnsh/wetsy/README.md

   @import "your_custom_components/*";
 ```

-You should create `settings/_colors.scss` file and change your application.scss to:
+You should create `settings/_colors.scss` file and change your `application.scss` to this:

 ```scss
   @import "normalize-rails";